larskaare/pawa-system-testing/slides/content/intro.md

 - Our demo application/system
 - Test principles, Technical Challenges
 - Exploring one potential solution
-- Wrapping up, Q&A
+- Wrapping up

-I really encourage asking questions during the presentation.
+- Q&A

 </br>"There is no end state for application security, we just learn and improve"<!-- .element: style="font-size:0.7em"-->